-Well, the technology was so effective at protecting space equipment in cold temperatures they’ve gotten wide-spread use across a variety of other areas now, including survival.
+Well, the technology used for the space blanket was so effective at protecting space equipment in cold temperatures they've gotten wide-spread use across a variety of other areas now, including survival.

-Cheap Mylar blankets are great at reflecting heat.
+A cheap Mylar blanket is great at reflecting heat.

 They're often advertised as reflecting up to 90% of your body heat, and that generally holds true.

-However, as I’ll cover below, despite these great characteristics, there are several reasons these won’t serve you well as an emergency blanket in a survival situation…
+However, as I'll cover below, despite the Mylar blanket’s great characteristics, there are several reasons these won't serve you well as an emergency blanket in a survival situation...